 Regardless, the company’s initial reluctance to compromise or provide solid rationale signals poorly to the other side.
 At best it signals a culture of rigidity; at worse, it implies employees are meant to be exploited.

-At 10x Management, we work with smart entrepreneurs who wish to prioritize both speed and quality via best-in-class freelancers.
+At 10x Management and 10x Ascend, we work with smart entrepreneurs who wish to prioritize both speed and quality via best-in-class freelancers.
 They don’t rush hiring decisions (4-8 months for many W2 searches) because they know hiring is too important to shortcut.
 So they engage freelancers to move quickly while running a good parallel hiring process to get the right full-time employees.
 None of that is possible without fair, clear mutually beneficial deals.
 The cash components of those deals typically are easy to follow – the equity, not so much.